Creating a Linux VM

 -

-- Right-click the pageant icon in the task bar.
+- Right-click the Pageant icon in the task bar.

-- Select the Saved sessions menu item.
+- Select Saved sessions.

 - In the saved sessions list, select the session you need.